 Marketing and Sales Assumptions Become Target Objectives

-Alpha also had to assume efficiency levels in product production, selling, and administration.
+- Alpha also had to make assumptions about efficiency levels in product production, selling, and administration.
 These become objectives under "Operational Strategy," which are the targets of specific lower level strategies such as the selling strategy, or the inventory management strategy,

 When is it Time to Change Strategies?

-Quite a few firms started business with competitive strategies that were initially very successful, but which started to fail in the aftermath of changes such as the following.
+Quite a few firms started in business with competitive strategies that were initially very successful, but which began to fail in the aftermath of changes such as the following.

 For firms that know where to look, strategies do give early warning when failure is underway.
 The challenge is knowing what to change and how to change it.
-In most cases, the road back to a successful strategy begins with adjustments to existing lower level strategies—not rejection of the entire top level generic competitive strategy.
+In most cases, the road back to a successful strategy begins with adjustments to existing lower level strategies—not a rejection of the entire top-level generic competitive plan.

 Changing Strategies at Research in Motion (Blackberry)

 Most businesspeople know well how quickly RIM's market share fell after Apple introduced the iPhone in 2007.
-The fall continued as still other competitors entered the smart phone market shortly afterwards.
-For a few years, the RIM firm (now re-named Blackberry) struggled to recover success with it's existing product strategy and the Enterprise model.
-Only much later did the firm fully embrace the idea of changing strategies.
-As of 2017, the firm is still struggling to find a new generic competitive strategy that works.
+The fall continued as still other competitors entered the smartphone market shortly afterward.
+For a few years, the RIM firm (now renamed Blackberry) struggled to recover success with its existing product strategy and the Enterprise model.
+Only much later did the firm fully embrace the idea of changing strategic places.
+Since the peak of it's success in the first decade of the century, the firm has struggled to find a stratgey,that works.
+As of 2023, the firm is trying to build a competitive strategy as a supplier of cyber-security software

 Changing Strategies at Domino's Pizza

 An example above describes the more successful strategic changes made at Domino's Pizza in 2009.
-At that time, management and shareholders were seriously concerned because the firm had suffered 3 years of negative sales growth and shrinking market share.
-Domino's operates in the "Quick Service Restaurant" (QSR) industry—an industry segment defined not by restaurant menus, but instead by the words "Fast" and "Quick."
-This may be the reason the firm's strategy in 2009 focused primarily on "Quick Service Delivery."
-However, even though the firm excels in fast delivery, the strategy was clearly failing.
+At that time, management and shareholders were worried because the firm had suffered three years of negative sales growth and shrinking market share.
+Domino's operates in the "Quick Service Restaurant" (QSR) industry—an industry segment defined not by restaurant menu, but instead by the words "Fast" and "Quick."
+For this reason, the firm's strategy in 2009 focused primarily on "Quick Service Delivery."
+However, even though the firm excels in fast delivery, the strategy was failing.

 At Domino's, it took the arrival of a new CEO to take action, quickly, and make strategic changes.
 The story of the resulting success appears above.
-What is important to emphasize was the nature of the change process.
-Domino's changed little about it's generic competitive strategy.
-More accurately, Domino's simply adjusted its product strategy—refocusing marketing and branding emphasis to taste and quality of the menu.
+What is crucial to emphasize was the nature of the change process.
+Domino's changed little about its generic competitive strategy.
+More accurately, Domino's merely adjusted its product strategy—refocusing marketing and branding emphasis to taste and quality of the menu.